modelsconf2018/modelsconf2018.github.io/calls/tools-and-demos/lightning-tool-demos.md

 For this category of demos, no official paper submission is required and no publication will be made.
 To apply for a 10-minute slot, please send an email with a brief description of the demo and links to any relevant resources (e.g. tool website, articles, papers) to Dimitris Kolovos ([dimitris.kolovos@york.ac.uk](mailto:dimitris.kolovos@york.ac.uk)).

-The deadline for submitting lightning tool demo proposals is October 15 (AoE) and demos will be delivered during the following slots (please let us know if you have a preference)
+The deadline for submitting lightning tool demo proposals is October 17 (AoE) and demos will be delivered during the following slots (please let us know if you have a preference)

-* October 18, 2018
-  * Session: 15:00 - 16:30
-  * Lightning demos: 16:10 - 16:30
 * October 19, 2018
-  * Session: 10:00 - 11:30
+  * Session: 10:00 - 11:00
-  * Lightning demos: 11:10 - 11:30
+  * Lightning demos: 11:00 - 11:30

 If you cannot attend the conference, please send us a recorded demo of your tool (with voice) and we will project it during one of the tool demo sessions.
 </div>